-Madia Law Represents Victims of Police Brutality and Excessive Force
+Madia Law Represents Victims of Police Brutality and Excessive Force in Minnesota

-If you were wrongfully arrested, or beaten, or tased, or maced, you should know that you are protected by federal law and the U.S. Constitution.
+Our free society depends on courageous people stepping up to protect their rights when they have been violated.
+If you were wrongfully arrested, beaten, tased, or maced, you should know that you are protected by federal law and the U.S. Constitution.
 The Fourth Amendment prohibits unreasonable searches and seizures, which includes excessive force.
 A federal law called 42 U.S.C.
 1983 prohibits the violation of constitutional rights by people acting under color of law, such as police officers.

 Deshun is an African American male who was barbequing in his front yard with his family on a sunny Sunday afternoon in summer 2010.
 He was playing Isley Brothers music from his car stereo and police officers arrived in a squad car because of the noise.
 Jason quickly turned the music off and apologized to the officers.
 He provided his identification and told them that the house and car belonged to him.
 While speaking to the officers, Deshun noticed that his meat was burning on the grill.
 He told the officers, “Excuse me officers, my meat is burning,” and walked over to his grill to flip the meat.

 One of the officers then yelled, “Where the [expletive] do you think you’re going?
 I’m not through with you yet.”
 Deshun responded that he was just checking his meat.
 The officers then assaulted Deshun – they shoved him against his front fence and sprayed mace in his face.
 Next, the officers deployed their taser on Deshun, sending him face first into the ground, writhing in pain.
 The officers arrested Deshun, and slammed their squad car door on his legs several times for good measure.
 All of this occurred in front of Deshun’s father, mother, and girlfriend, who screamed for mercy.
 They charged Deshun with disorderly conduct and obstruction of legal process.